dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/samples/no-camera-enhancer.md

 # DecodeWithAVCaptureSession Sample

-**DecodeWithAVCaptureSession** is a sample that demonstrate how to decode barcodes from video streaming when you are using AVFoundation as the source of video streaming.
+**DecodeWithAVCaptureSession** is a sample that demonstrates how to decode barcodes from video streaming when you are using AVFoundation as the source of video streaming.
 When using AVFoundation as the video source, the key points are:

 - Set up `AVCaptureSession` for capturing and displaying the video streaming.
 - Receive the `CMSampleBuffer` from `AVCaptureVideoDataOutput` and transfer the `CMSampleBuffer` to `iImageData` so that it can be recognized by `DynamsoftBarcodeReader`.
 - Add configurations to interface `ImageSource`.
-Let the method `getImage` returns the iImageData you generated from `AVCaptureVideoDataOutput`.
+Let the method `getImage` return the iImageData you generated from `AVCaptureVideoDataOutput`.
 The barcode reader can continuously obtain the `iImageData` via method `getImage`.

 **View the Sample(s)**